From bankers to cage-dwellers, HK feels property price squeeze

 “He has to be careful not to undermine China’s interests.
 There are so many rich Chinese and high-ranking Chinese officials holding top-class properties in Hong Kong and these were bought at very high prices.”

-Octogenarian tycoon Li Ka-shing, who controls property giant Cheung Kong (Holdings) Ltd (0001.HK), stood by Leung’s main rival and early front-runner, Henry Tang, in the leadership poll in March even after Beijing signaled that it favored Leung.
+Octogenarian tycoon Li Ka-shing, who controls property giant Cheung Kong (Holdings) Ltd, stood by Leung’s main rival and early front-runner, Henry Tang, in the leadership poll in March even after Beijing signalled that it favoured Leung.

 Although Leung was chosen by a 1,200 member election committee, central government leaders in Beijing had said they wanted a candidate with broad popular support.
 Tang, who was perceived by many in Hong Kong as in the pocket of tycoons, floundered after a series of scandals.

-A sub-index of Hong Kong-listed property stocks .HSNP that includes bellwethers Cheung Kong and Sun Hung Kai Properties (0016.HK), Asia's No. 2 property developer by market value, lost as much as 4 percent from its close on October 26, after the latest measures to rein in home prices were announced, although it has since mostly recovered.
+A sub-index of Hong Kong-listed property stocks that includes bellwethers Cheung Kong and Sun Hung Kai Properties , Asia’s No. 2 property developer by market value, lost as much as 4 percent from its close on Oct.
+26, after the latest measures to rein in home prices were announced, although it has since mostly recovered.

 Leung has said he cannot rule out further steps and some market watchers say the latest curbs, including a 15 percent tax on non-resident buyers, may only temporarily deter cash-rich mainland Chinese, who many in Hong Kong blame for pushing up prices.